GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 Mark will be heading to [Polyglot Vancouver Meetup](https://www.meetup.com/PolyglotVancouver/events/238312555/) in April, and then on to [East Coast Games Conference](http://ecgconf.com/) and [Vector](http://vectorconf.com/)

-Francesc just releasd the [last episode](https://youtu.be/jy9XKfYjtwE?list=PL64wiCrrxh4Jisi7OcCJIUpguV_f5jGnZ) of the Flappy Gopher miniseries of [JustForFunc](https://youtube.com/c/justforfunc), and then will be presenting at [Gophercon China](http://www.bagevent.com/event/357764) in April.
+Francesc just released the [last episode](https://youtu.be/jy9XKfYjtwE?list=PL64wiCrrxh4Jisi7OcCJIUpguV_f5jGnZ) of the Flappy Gopher miniseries of [JustForFunc](https://youtube.com/c/justforfunc), and then will be presenting at [Gophercon China](http://www.bagevent.com/event/357764) in April.